isomerpages/mlaw-corp/_covid19/02-G-Event-or-tourism-related-contracts.md

 **(i)	Does the Act require the vendor to allow my cancellation?**
 *	Whether the event is to be postponed or cancelled are matters for the parties to come to a mutually acceptable agreement on, or, if parties cannot agree, the determination of an Assessor under the Act.
 *	 We encourage parties to be reasonable and to work out a mutually acceptable solution to the contractual issues that have been created by COVID-19.
 *	If you and the vendor are unable to agree, either of you may make an application to the Assessor.
-Please click on [here](https://www.mlaw.gov.sg/covid19-relief/application-for-assessor) for further information on the application process and the relevant forms.
+Please click [here](https://www.mlaw.gov.sg/covid19-relief/application-for-assessor) for further information on the application process and the relevant forms.

 **(ii)	If the event or tour is cancelled, is the vendor required to provide a full refund of the deposit?**
 *	Upon the service of a Notification for Relief, the vendor shall not forfeit any deposit.
 If the deposit has been forfeited, the deposit must be restored until parties come to an agreement, or if parties cannot agree, until the Assessor makes a determination.